AutoFlowResearch/SmartPeak/docs/guide/tutorials/Non-targeted_FIA-MS_analysis_with_Thermo_Orbitrap.rst

 	to disk as ``mzTab`` and ``featureXML`` file formats respectively.
 	The feature list can be saved before or after the features are annotated using the mass search routine depending upon whether a user would like to re-process the feature list using different accurate mass search databases.
-In addition, options are included for retaining or removing features that were not annotated.
+Options are included for retaining or removing features that were not annotated.

-	A major processing step in this workflow is to estimate the Background Interferences for component feature from blank samples followed by storing component percent Background Interference estimations to disk.
+	A major processing step in this workflow is to estimate the Background Interferences for component features from blank samples.
+	Blank samples in the ``same sequence_segment`` are used to estimate the average Background Intereference for each user specified component.
+	The Background Intereference Estimates are saved to disk for inspection and re-use.
 	Then, components can be filtered based on their percentage signal intensity found in the blanks and specified by the user.

 	Another major processing step in the workflow is the merging of features and injections.
 	Adducts corresponding to the same compound are merged into a single feature.
 	Injections corresponding to a single sample are merged into a single sample.